christophersesugh/node-projects/jobs-api/README.md

 ### ME route (requires authentication)

-After restration or login, the api will return a token of which you will use to make a GET request to the below URL to get a specific user's jobs, so that the user can be able to edit and delete only their jobs.
+After restration or login, the api will return a token of which you will use to make a GET request to the below URL to get a specific user's profile including all his jobs, so that the user can be able to edit and delete only their jobs.
 A user can also add more jobs that will be related to his id.
 | URL | payload | method |
 | ----------------------------------------------- | --------------- | ------ |
 | https://jobsportal.cyclic.app/api/v1/auth/me | null | GET |